4,576 words: approx. 30 minutes

 “Well, yeah.
 Molly’s her name.”
 He fought back the lump in his throat.
 “My dog.
 My mom’s dog at first.
 She would’ve wanted me to bury her here.”

 He expelled air and shook his head.
-“I had to do it.”
+“Had to do it.”

 She squinted as if struggling with that word.